Gatherings and Face Mask Order

 - Education and support services at public, nonpublic, and boarding schools serving students in prekindergarten through grade 12;

-- Persons traveling on a school bus or other public transit;
+- Persons traveling on a school bus or public transit;

 - Gatherings for the purpose of medical treatment, including mental health and substance use disorder support services;